andseeb/fhj.swengb.projects.filebrowser-scala/README.md

 #File Browser

-The program mimics the behavior of the windows file explorer.
+This program mimics the behavior of the windows file explorer.
 There is a TreeView to show all folders, subfolders and files.
-A Preview for text files and pictures is implemented.
-Moving files around by drag´n drop is implemented.
+Additionally, there's a built- preview available, that works with common text, picture, audio and video files.
+Moving files and folders from one direction to the other by drag'n'drop gestures is also supported.
-The visual appearance is achieved by the use of a CSS-file.
+The visual appearance is taken care of by the usage of CSS.

 ### __Functions:__